paazmaya/shigehachi/README.md

 gm version
 ```

-The version tested of GraphicMagick is `1.3.40`.
+The version tested of GraphicMagick is `1.3.45`. ([Windows binaries available at Sourceforge](https://sourceforge.net/projects/graphicsmagick/files/graphicsmagick-binaries/1.3.45/))

 Install the `shigehachi` command line utility globally with [npm](https://www.npmjs.com/).
 Elevated privileges might be needed via `sudo`, depending on the platform.
 In most cases just: